pydantic/pydantic/docs/install.md

 By default `pip install` provides optimized binaries via [PyPI](https://pypi.org/project/pydantic/#files) for Linux, MacOS and 64bit Windows.

-If you're installing manually, install `cython` before installing *pydantic* and compilation should happen automatically.
+If you're installing manually, install `cython<3` (Pydantic 1.x is incompatible with Cython v3 and above) before installing *pydantic* and compilation should happen automatically.

 To test if *pydantic* is compiled run: